Vitaliy-Mazurenko/Dashboard-App/README.md

 - Open your browser and navigate to `http://localhost:5173/` to see the application.
 - The backend server will run on `http://localhost:5000`.

+4. **Open Swagger UI**:
+Once the server is running, navigate to `http://localhost:5000/docs` in your browser.

 ![Illustration for the project](https://github.com/Vitaliy-Mazurenko/Dashboard-App/raw/main/demo.gif)